King of Prussia (shopping mall): 2000s

 In 2001, the former Abraham & Straus/Strawbridge's building at The Court was converted into a mall expansion named "The Pavilion."

-In 2006, May Department Stores dissolved Strawbridge's and their remaining anchor store at The Plaza (the former Wanamaker's) became a second Macy's anchor store.
+In 2006, May Department Stores dissolved Strawbridge's and their remaining anchor store at The Plaza (the former Wanamaker's) became a second Macy's anchor store, before closing the following year.

 The mall served as the home of the Philadelphia Freedoms tennis team of World TeamTennis in 2008 and 2009.
 Whenever a tennis event was to occur, a temporary tennis stadium that seated 3,000 was constructed in the parking lot of the Bloomingdale's anchor store.
 The Freedoms left for The Pavilion at Villanova University in 2010.

 2010s

-In 2011, Simon increased its ownership of the King of Prussia mall from 12.4 percent to 96 percent, buying Lend Lease's 50 percent ownership of the mall.
-Lend Lease had bought its stake in the mall in 1996, with Kravco, Simon, and three family trusts owning the remaining 50 percent at the time.
+Lendlease had held a 50 percent partnership interest in the mall since 1996, when it purchased it from NLI Properties Inc.; Kravco, Simon, and three family trusts held the remaining 50 percent through the Kingmak Associates partnership.

+In May 2011, Lend Lease agreed to sell its stake to Morgan Stanley's Prime Property Fund, but Kingmak exercised a contractual right of first refusal on the sale.
+Through a series of transactions completed in August 2011, Simon, already a minority partner on Kingmak's side of the ownership, increased its overall stake in the mall from 12.4 percent to 96 percent.

-Macy's at the Plaza closed in favor of the location at the Court.
-The Macy's building and adjacent parking garage were demolished in fall 2011, to make way for over 100000 sqft of retail space and additional parking.
+The Macy's building at the Plaza and adjacent parking garage were demolished in fall 2011, to make way for over 100000 sqft of retail space and additional parking.

 On November 29, 2011, Simon Property Group announced plans to create an additional 140000 sqft expansion/connector to connect The Court and The Plaza.
 This new retail connector features 50 stores, restaurants with an upscale dining pavilion, and a customer lounge.
 Upon completion, this project made King of Prussia mall the largest official shopping mall in the United States (larger than Mall of America in overall square footage, though not in quantity of shops), and placed the mall under one roof for the first time in its existence.
 The 155000 sqft expansion also includes a new parking garage "with speed ramps, space location technology and valet service."
 Construction on this expansion was estimated to cost $150 million.
 Several outparcels were also proposed for this expansion.